Progxy/Dj-Player/README.md

 # Dj-Player
 ONLY FOR WINDOWS!!!!
-(I WILL IMPLEMENT OTHER OS AS SOON AS POSSIBLE)
+(I WILL IMPLEMENT OTHER O.S.
+AS SOON AS POSSIBLE)
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 REQUIREMENTS: